Skip to content

 What are the enrollment requirements for UCLA Emerging Filmmakers?

-Students must be 14 years of age or older by the first day of Emerging Filmmakers (June 23, 2025) and currently enrolled in high school.
+Students must be 14 years of age or older by the first day of Emerging Filmmakers.
 Programs may impose further eligibility and admission requirements.
 Please visit the individual program page for details.

 Once accepted to UCLA Emerging program, how do I secure a space?